monome/docs/norns/help/hardware.md

 - your order number (if you purchased the unit from monome directly)
 - if you did not purchase from monome, please provide any details you have about the unit's prior life
-- use a small screwdriver to remove the bottom plate and let us know if your board is either black or forest green

 ## standard norns: CM3+ {#storage}